Rajs1235/Rajs1235/README.md

 ### 👋 Hi there, I'm Raj Srivastava!
-💻 I'm a passionate developer and a B.Tech student at MANIT, Bhopal, with a focus on building scalable applications using cloud-native technologies and the MERN stack.
-I love solving real-world problems and enjoy collaborating on innovative projects that make a difference.
+💻 I'm a passionate **Cloud-Native Developer** and a B.Tech student at MANIT, Bhopal, specializing in building **scalable, full-stack applications** using the **MERN stack** and robust **DevOps principles** (AWS, Docker, Jenkins).
+I am driven to solve real-world problems and collaborate on innovative projects that leverage modern, distributed architecture.

 ---

-### 🚀WORK EXPERIENCE
+### 🚀 WORK EXPERIENCE
 🧠 **Cloud Intern at Lava International Ltd.**
-* Successfully **developed and deployed** a serverless AI Resume Screener using AWS services.
+* Successfully **developed and deployed** a serverless AI Resume Screener using various AWS services (Lambda, Textract, S3, DynamoDB).
-* Setting up and **managing** CI/CD pipelines with Jenkins, Docker, and RHEL.
+* Setting up and **managing** CI/CD pipelines for deployment stability with Jenkins, Docker, and RHEL.

 ---